BHFDSC/CCU003/README.md

 * We will study how the treatment of patients with cardiovascular disease has been affected during the pandemic.
 * We will develop and improve models that predict the risk of dying at one year among people with cardiovascular disease who have and who have not contracted COVID-19.

-Our research will help to shape health policy, help patients and clinicians to make more informed decisions, and improve health outcomes..
+Our research will help to shape health policy, help patients and clinicians to make more informed decisions, and improve health outcomes.

 ## Project approval